The Education Commission’s team and programs are joining EDC. Learn more

 Strong computational thinking (CT) skills are key to problem-solving as well as important for success in many careers.
 Yet there is little research to guide teachers and administrators in building CT instruction into K–12 education—especially at the elementary school level.

-EDC is conducting case studies in five New York City elementary schools to advance knowledge of effective models for integrating CT into elementary education.
-The EDC team is working closely with the schools as they pilot several approaches to CT integration.
+EDC conducted case studies in five New York City elementary schools to advance knowledge of effective models for integrating CT into elementary education.
+The EDC team worked closely with the schools as they piloted several approaches to CT integration.

 Key Activities